MarcoAFC/ShopList/README.md

 ## About the project

-This project aims to implement a Flutter application to assist in building a simple shopping list with automatic calculation regarding partial cost per item and total cost of the purchase, allowing quick and effective viability analysis when at the market.
+This project aims to implement a hybrid mobile application for Android/iOS to assist in building a simple shopping list with automatic calculation regarding partial cost per item and total cost of the purchase, allowing quick and effective viability analysis when at the market.